Port Adelaide Football Club: Two World Wars and the Great Depression (1916–1949)

 Port Adelaide's early-century success was hindered by World War I. During the war, the club lost three players as casualties.
-A scaled-back competition referred to as the 'Patriotic League' was organised during wartime in which Port Adelaide won the 1916 and 1917 instalments.
-Port Adelaide initially struggled to replicate its past success after the war.
-After eventually winning the 1921 premiership under the captaincy of Harold Oliver, many of Port Adelaide's champion players from before the war started to retire, and the club's performance declined.
-It won only a single premiership between 1922 and 1935.
+A scaled-back competition referred to as the 'Patriotic League' was organised by the club during wartime in which Port Adelaide won the 1916 and 1917 instalments.
+Following the war, Port Adelaide struggled to replicate its past success.
+Despite winning the 1921 premiership under the captaincy of Harold Oliver, the club would go on to finish seventh in 1923, their worst competition finish since 1900.
+Between 1922 and 1935, the club would only win a single premiership.

 Left: Bob Quinn chaired off after winning the 1939 SANFL Grand Final.
 He would be selected in the Sporting Life magazine "All Australian" in 1947.